xpipe-io/xpipe-io.github.io/docs/integrations.md

 The [shell connection feature](connections/shell-connections) supports opening a terminal application for a specific shell connection.
 You are free to choose which terminal application is used here in the settings menu.
-The following terminals come without of the box support:
+The following terminals come with out of the box support:

 ##### Windows
 - cmd